When people hear that Brighton is a seaside resort town, the first questions they have are about the beach.

-What brings them ashore are the “groynes”, artificial constructions which divide Brighton beach into distinct sections, and which divert pebbles from the water on to the land.
+What brings them ashore are the “groynes”, artificial constructions which divide Brighton beach into distinct sections, and which divert pebbles from the water onto the land.
 A pebble beach is a much better place to sunbathe than a mud pit.

 The first groyne was constructed in 1724 and thus, from a living memory perspective, Brighton Beach has “always” been covered in pebbles.

 The pebbles stretch a long way out into the water and provide a solid shield from the limestone mud.
-They may not be quite as comfortable as sand on a beach, but Brighton Beach is still very popular with holidaymakers in the summer.
+They may not be quite as comfortable as the sand on a beach, but Brighton Beach is still very popular with holidaymakers in the summer.

 How long is Brighton Beach?